 - In The Last Continent, the Wizards of Unseen University visit an island populated only with single specimen species.
 This is because the island is home to the god of evolution, who personally engineers each animal (and tweaks it as it goes along), and is blissfully unaware of things like sexual reproduction.

 - Adam in The Bible qualified, before Eve entered the picture.
-God himself too.
+God himself too. note

 - The Incredibly Deadly Viper in A Series of Unfortunate Events

-- Tigger from Winnie the Pooh.
+- Tigger from Winnie-the-Pooh.
 He gleefully rejoices in it too.

 - Marko from The Sanguine Chronicles is a half-vampire, half-werewolf… which for reasons outlined in the story, is supposed to be impossible.

 - The Goo in Fluke, or, I Know Why the Winged Whale Sings is an enormous, unique, single-celled organism much like that from Illuminatus above, although it's not a metaphor, it's a great huge organism on the bottom of the sea.
 It's also the god that whales pray to which ensures there's always plankton.
 And it does.